 Lockton, North Yorkshire

-A circular notices, "Awareness Point".
-Titled "Water" it explains how rainwater can be collected and used on the garden and the benefits of doing so.
-Beneath is a rainwater butt.
+A bank of photovoltaic cells overlooking the flat sedum roof, with the original tiled roof beyond.
 "Welcome to Lockton, YHA's first Green Beacon Youth Hostel, an exemplar of sustainable tourism..."
 Its walls are covered with circular notices, "Awareness Points", highlighting the eco-friendly features in the hostel.
 The YHA's first eco-hostel, re-opened in March 2005 after extensive reconstruction.
 Originally the village school.
 Features include wool insulation in the walls and roof, a rainwater harvesting system, live sedum roof, a compost toilet and photovoltaic cells.

 © Sheffield Hallam University

 For educational use only.
 This image may be used in print or digital materials provided that full acknowledgment is given, expressed as follows: " © < insert details from the 'Rights' field >.
 Photographed by < insert details from the 'Photographed by' field >."

 Image Storage Location:

 National parks and reserves -- England -- North York Moors